 The hallmark of rain rot is a series of crusty, scabby lesions that can feel like lumps under the horse’s coat.
 This is often along the back, rump, and sometimes on the legs.

 When you pull these scabs away, they might take hair with them, leaving bald spots that can be quite tender.
-It’s not a pretty sight, and it can be uncomfortable for the horse.
+It’s not a pretty sight and can be uncomfortable for the horse.

 Prevention